caoyxuan/caoyxuan.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 miscellaneous:
-"In my free time, I enjoy hiking and writing.
+  In my free time, I enjoy hiking and writing.
 I’m a fan of Khalil Fong, an incredible artist and musician.
-I am also interested in cognitive science, cosmology, and metaphysics, particularly in exploring the correlations between them."
+  I am also interested in cognitive science, cosmology, and metaphysics, particularly in exploring the correlations between them.

 latest_posts:
   enabled: false